shtrausslearning/shtrausslearning.github.io/docs/markdown/portfolio/nlp.md

 In this notebook, we look at creating a **sentiment model** based on traditional NLP machine learning approaches.
 We will be using the parsed dataset about **bank service** reviews, which consists of ratings as well as recommend/don't recommend type labels.
 We'll be using `TF-IDF` & `Word2Vec` methods to encode text data & use typical shallow and deep tree based enseble models.
 Once we have found the best performing approaches, we'll be doing a brute force based `GridSearchCV` hyperparameter optimisation in order to tune our model.
 After selecting the best model, we'll make some conclusions about our predicts & make some future work comments.

-### :fontawesome-solid-user-group: MLLIBS
+### :fontawesome-solid-user-group: **MLLIBS**

 [![name](https://img.shields.io/badge/Repository-Project-blue?logo=GitHub)](https://github.com/shtrausslearning/Data-Science-Portfolio/tree/main/ANZ_internship)

 mllibs is a project aimed to automate various processes using text commands.
+Development of such helper modules are motivated by the fact that everyones understanding of coding & subject matter (ML in this case) may be different.
+Often we see people create functions and classes to simplify the process of code automation (which is good practice)
+Likewise, NLP based interpreters follow this trend as well, except, in this case our only inputs for activating certain code is natural language.
+Using python, we can interpret natural language in the form of string type data, using natural langauge interpreters mllibs aims to provide an automated way to do machine learning using **natural language**

 ---